 The City and County are fully committed to paying their share of capital costs and paying the full OM&R costs for the Title XVI project.
-Rates and fees can be increased, within the reasonable bounds of public acceptance and support, to provide the necessary local cost share.
+Rates and fees can be increased, within the reasonable bounds of public acceptance and support.